mabey01/stormy-butter/README.md

-# stormy-butter
+# Stormy Butter

 **Bachelor Project of Maximilian Beyer**

-this is the backend to the braintorming tool
+this is the backend to the braintorming tool *Bleeding Storm*